foxcpp/maddy/README.md

 ## Documentation

-Configuration reference is maintained as a single man page in the [scdoc](https://git.sr.ht/~sircmpwn/scdoc) format.
+Configuration reference is maintained as a set of man pages in the [scdoc](https://git.sr.ht/~sircmpwn/scdoc) format.
-You can view page source [here](maddy.conf.5.scd) (it is readable).
+You can view page sources [here](man/) (it is readable).

 Tutorials and misc articles will be added to the [project wiki](https://github.com/foxcpp/maddy/wiki).